yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Our research has been supported by NSF, GitHub, ARPA-H, and Vanderbilt Immersion.
-Our work has been mainly published in top venues in Software Engineering (e.g., ICSE, FSE, ASE, TSE, TOSEM), also in Systems, HCI and Psychology (e.g., CHI, UbiComp, CSCW, ASPLOS, JMIR).
+Our work has been mainly published in top venues in Software Engineering (e.g., ICSE, FSE, ASE, TSE, TOSEM), also in Systems, HCI and AI (e.g., CHI, UIST, EMNLP, UbiComp, CSCW, ASPLOS, JMIR).
 We have received four ACM SIGSOFT Distinguished Paper Awards (ICSE 2019, FSE 2023, ICSE 2024, ASE 2025).
 I am honored to receive the 2025 ICPC Vaclav Rajlich Early Career Achievement Award and the NSF